Summer Activities for High School Students: A Strategic Edge for College Admissions

 These summer activities should be tailored to individual interests.
 STEM-oriented students benefit from research, while creative students may thrive in arts camps.
 Quest For Success matches each student with the right opportunities, as seen in Prakruthi’s admit to her dream university.

-Strengthen Your Profile with Volunteering
+Strengthen Your Profile with Summer Activities

-Excel Through Academic Camps
+Excel Through Summer Activities

-Master Online Courses During the Summer
+Master Online Courses During the Summer Activities

-Gain Experience Through Internships and Jobs
+Gain Experience Through Internships, Jobs and Summer Activities

 These projects demonstrate vision and leadership.
 Kaavya Agarwal, with a 1510 SAT score and a University of Chicago admit, developed independent ventures with structured guidance from Quest For Success.